 So why are there coffins in the Ghusl room?

-In Australia, all bodies are required to enter cemetery grounds in a coffin of sorts.
-A body in a coffin is also easier to handle and transport than just a shrouded body.
-So the coffins I saw have been re-used countless times to take the deceased to a cemetery where the body is then removed from the casket for burial.
+In Australia, all bodies are required to enter cemetery grounds in a coffin.
+So the coffins I saw have been re-used countless times to take the deceased to a cemetery where the shrouded body is then removed from the coffin for burial.

 This is where things get hands on.
 The body is put into the grave by the deceased’s male relatives.